Crab Nebula: First identification

 The Crab Nebula was first identified in 1731 by John Bevis.
 The nebula was independently rediscovered in 1758 by Charles Messier as he was observing a bright comet.
 Messier catalogued it as the first entry in his catalogue of comet-like objects; in 1757, Alexis Clairaut reexamined the calculations of Edmund Halley and predicted the return of Halley's Comet in late 1758.
 The exact time of the comet's return required the consideration of perturbations to its orbit caused by planets in the Solar System such as Jupiter, which Clairaut and his two colleagues Jérôme Lalande and Nicole-Reine Lepaute carried out more precisely than Halley, finding that the comet should appear in the constellation of Taurus.
 It was in searching in vain for the comet that Charles Messier found the Crab Nebula, which he at first thought to be Halley's comet.
 After some observation, noticing that the object that he was observing was not moving across the sky, Messier concluded that the object was not a comet.
 Messier then realised the usefulness of compiling a catalogue of celestial objects of a cloudy nature, but fixed in the sky, to avoid incorrectly cataloguing them as comets.
 This realization led him to compile the "Messier catalogue".

 William Herschel observed the Crab Nebula numerous times between 1783 and 1809, but it is not known whether he was aware of its existence in 1783, or if he discovered it independently of Messier and Bevis.
 After several observations, he concluded that it was composed of a group of stars.
-William Parsons, 3rd Earl of Rosse observed the nebula at Birr Castle in 1844 using a 36 in telescope, and referred to the object as the "Crab Nebula" because a drawing he made of it looked like a crab.
+William Parsons, 3rd Earl of Rosse observed the nebula at Birr Castle in the early 1840s using a 36 in telescope, and made a drawing of it that showed it with arms like those of a crab.
 He observed it again later, in 1848, using a 72 in telescope but could not confirm the supposed resemblance, but the name stuck nevertheless.